JoseLion/maybe/README.md

 # Maybe - Safely handle exceptions

 `Maybe<T>` is a monadic wrapper similar to `java.util.Optional`, but with a different intention.
-By leveraging `Optional<T>` benefits, it provides a functional API that safely allows us to perform operations that may throw checked and unchecked exceptions.
+By leveraging `Optional<T>` benefits, it provides a functional API that safely allows to work with operations that throw checked (and unchecked) exceptions.

-The wrapper intends to help us avoid the imperative _try/catch_ syntax, while promoting safe exception handling and functional programming principles.
+The motivation of `Maybe<T>` is to help developers avoid imperative _try/catch_ blocks while promoting safe exception handling which lives by functional programming principles.

 ## Features

 * Type-safe differentiation between resolving a value vs. runnning effects.
-* Easy and rich API similar to Java's `Optional`.
+* Rich and intuitive API based on `java.util.Optional`.
 * Full interoperability with `java.util.Optional`.
-* Includes an entirely safe `Either<L, R>` type where only one side can be present at a time
+* Includes a safe `Either<L, R>` type where only one side can be present at a time.
 * Method reference friendly - The API provides methods with overloads that makes it easier to use [method reference](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) syntax.

 ## Presentations

 - [JCon 2021 - Handling exception, the functional way](https://youtu.be/vaRjOukcIDA)

-## Requirements
+## Compatibility

-As of v3 this library uses new Java features, so `Java 17+` is required.
-This library moves along with Java and the requirement might increase as new Java versions are released.
+As of **`v3.3.0`**, this library is compatible with JDK11+ by using [Multi-Release JARs](https://openjdk.org/jeps/238).
+However, using at least JDK17 to enjoy the new Java enhancements and features is highly recommended.

-> If you need a JDK 8+ compatible version you can use v2 instead.
-I'll try to maintain v2 as long as possible to provide a backawards compatible version.
-However, it's my strong belive that Java developers need start moving their codebase to newer Java versions rather than staying on their Java 8-ish confort zone, and open-source libraries has a great impact on this by puting the requirement bars so low, allowing Java updates to be neglated.
+For example, the JDK17+ version of `Either<L, R>` uses a combination of [sealed classes](https://docs.oracle.com/en/java/javase/17/language/sealed-classes-and-interfaces.html) and [records classes](https://docs.oracle.com/en/java/javase/17/language/records.html), effectively making it an [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) in Java.
+It means that `Either<L, R>` is an interface no other class can implement.
+The only implementations are the `Left` and `Right` records, which live within the interface.
+In short, it's a composite type created by combining other types.

+> If you need a JDK8-compatible version of `Maybe<T>`, you can use v2 instead.
+However, much like Java 8, v2 has reached its end-of-life, so it will not get any more features, patches, or updates.

 ## Breaking Changes (from v2 to v3)

-- **⚠️ IMPORTANT:** Due to changes on GitHub policies (and by consequence on Maven), it's no longer allowed to use `com.github` as a valid group ID prefix.
-To honor that and maintain consistency, **as of v3**, the artifact ID is now `io.github.joselion.maybe`.
-If you want to use a version **before v3**, you can still find it using the ID `com.github.joselion.maybe`.
+- Due to changes on GitHub policies (and by consequence on Maven), it's no longer allowed to use `com.github` as a valid group ID prefix.
+To honor that and maintain consistency, **as of v3**, the artifact ID was renamed to `io.github.joselion.maybe`.
+If you want to use a version **before v3**, you can still find it using `com.github.joselion:maybe` artifact.
 - A `ResolveHandler` can no longer be empty.
 It either has the resolved value or an error.
 - The method `ResolveHandler#filter` was removed to avoid the posibility of an inconsitent empty handler.
 - The `WrapperException` type was removed.
 Errors now propagate downstream with the API.